cli-kit/cli-locale/README.md

 # Locale

-Utilities for working with LC environment variables
+Utilities for working with LC environment variables.

 ## Install